OlegWock/obsidian-emera/README.md

 # Emera for Obsidian

+> [!IMPORTANT]
+> I stopped using Obsidian shortly after releasing this project, so I don't use Emera anymore.
+As such, you can consider this project unmaintained.
+You can still use it, as existing features work quite well.
+But there won't be any new features, and any bugs are unlikely to be fixed.

 This is a plugin for [Obsidian](https://obsidian.md) which enables you to use React components and inline JavaScript directly into your notes.
 Kinda like MDX.

 ![Screenshot](/.github/screenshot.png)